PraisEneh/WSUArboretumAPI/README.md

-# This is an API for the WSU Arboretum website.
-It formats XML to JSON
+# API for the WSU Arboretum website.

 ## Author
 Praise Chinedu-Eneh